pixano/pixano/pixano/apps/explorer/README.md

 ## Converting your dataset to Pixano format

-Please look at our [dataset notebooks](../../../notebooks/dataset/) for info on how to convert your dataset to Pixano format.
+Please refer to the [dataset notebooks](../../../notebooks/dataset/) for information on how to convert your dataset to Pixano format.

 ## Launching the Explorer from a terminal